 Travelers Rest real estate is some of the most expensive in South Carolina, although Travelers Rest house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Travelers Rest is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Travelers Rest isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Travelers Rest are a mix of both white- and blue-collar jobs.
 Overall, Travelers Rest is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Travelers Rest who work in sales jobs (13.80%), office and administrative support (13.55%), and management occupations (6.59%).
+There are especially a lot of people living in Travelers Rest who work in sales jobs (12.62%), office and administrative support (12.29%), and teaching (7.58%).

 Also of interest is that Travelers Rest has more people living here who work in computers and math than 95% of the places in the US.

-Being a small city, Travelers Rest does not have a public transit system used by locals to get to and from work.
+Travelers Rest is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Travelers Rest is nearly on par with the US average for all cities of 21.84%: 20.22% of adults 25 and older in Travelers Rest have a bachelor's degree or advanced degree.
+The citizens of Travelers Rest are slightly better educated than the national average of 21.84% for all cities and towns, with 21.05% of adults in Travelers Rest having a bachelor's degree or advanced degree.

 The most common language spoken in Travelers Rest is English.
 Other important languages spoken here include Spanish and French.